MeganeUme/WebPortfolio/README.md

 This repository contains the source code for my personal web portfolio.
 The website is designed as a single-page layout, consisting of various sections to showcase my work, skills, and information about me.
 It's built using HTML, CSS, and JavaScript.

+## Live Page

+The live version of this web portfolio is deployed [here](https://meganeume.github.io/WebPortfolio/) on GitHub Pages.

 ## Basic Structure

 The web portfolio follows a simple structure with the following sections: